Dr. Ali D. Chambers

 Dr. Chambers' main objective within academia has been to help further the field of African American Studies.

 Dr. Chambers is originally from Miami, FL but currently lived in Columbia, SC.
-In her free time she enjoys playing basketball, watching the University of Miami Hurricanes (football), the Miami Dolphins, the Miami Heat, and the Philadelphia Eagles on TV or in person.
-She also enjoys traveling around the world.
-In the past four years she has traveled extensively to the countries of South Africa, Egypt, Nigeria, Morocco, Kenya, India, Spain, France, Italy, and studied as a graduate student at the University of Ghana.
-Her favorite place to visit is the city of Florence.
+In his free time, he enjoys playing basketball, watching the University of Miami Hurricanes (football), the Miami Dolphins, the Miami Heat, and the Philadelphia Eagles on TV or in person.
+He also enjoys traveling around the world.
+In the past four years he has traveled extensively to the countries of South Africa, Egypt, Nigeria, Morocco, Kenya, India, Spain, France, Italy, and studied as a graduate student at the University of Ghana.
+His favorite place to visit is the city of Florence.

-In her view, teaching is not about instructing or imparting information to students as if their minds were waiting to be filled with her knowledge.
+In his view, teaching is not about instructing or imparting information to students as if their minds were waiting to be filled with his knowledge.
 Rather, teaching is igniting transformative learning; empowering students to take responsibility for their learning, inspiring courage to grow intellectually, cultivating curiosity, providing opportunities for developing relationships, clarifying values, uplifting the spirit, and igniting action.
-It is her belief that she can implement such a philosophy among the student body at Claflin University.
+It is his belief that he can implement such a philosophy among the student body at Claflin University.

 Overall, Dr. Chambers' main objective within academia has been to help further the field of African American Studies.
 The omission and exclusion of African-Americans, women, other minorities by American textbooks has become a common occurrence.
 As a result of this omission it is imperative that the field of African American Studies seek to view remove both women and people of color from the peripherals of history and place them as active agents within the history of the world.
 In order to accomplish this, scholars and educators alike must be both truthful and forthcoming regarding the true account of history.
 Therefore one of the main objectives of African American Studies should be the acquisition and understanding of historical and philosophical knowledge in breadth and in depth, and across different cultures.